erissatallan/Stock-Trend-Analysis/README.md

 # Stock-Trend-Analysis
- Statistical analyses of the price movements of the most profitable stocks of 2023 and four years before
+ Statistical analyses of the price movements of the most profitable stock indices of 2023 and the five years leading up to 2024.